Imaging Protocol Manager

 Setting up and using Imaging Protocol Manager is simple.

-Import protocols to cloud library from CT, MR, and X-ray devices; allow basic edit.
+Import protocols to cloud library from CT and MR allow basic edit.

 View protocols and publish them as “Standard Protocol” for the fleet of same devices.